ircdocs/modern-irc/_includes/modern-appendix.md

 The `SILENCE` parameter indicates the maximum number of entries a client can have in their silence list.

 The value is OPTIONAL and if specified is a positive integer.
-If the value is not specified, the server does not support the {% message SILENCE %} command.
+If the value is not specified, the server does not support the SILENCE command.

 Most IRC clients also include client-side filter/ignore lists as an alternative to this command.